One Divides into Two

+The chengyu phrase "一分为二" arose in the Taisu version of the Huangdi Neijing.

 This phrase is derived from the formulation given by Vladimir Lenin in his Philosophical Notebooks; "The splitting of a single whole and the cognition of its contradictory parts ... is the essence ... of dialectics."

-Richard Baum has put the controversy in terms of modern game theory as a debate between zero sum and non-zero sum competition.

 Alain Badiou, during his Maoist phase, would use the principle of One Divides into Two to criticize the philosophy of Gilles Deleuze.